 Designated by Congress as one of America’s “Wild and Scenic” rivers in 1974, the Chattooga River (where much of Deliverance was filmed) offers challenges for rafters of all skill levels.
 For extreme adventure lovers, there’s Section IV, where Class IV and V rushing whitewater speeds you down the river at a breakneck pace, climaxing with an invigorating plunge down the legendary Five Falls and Soc-em-Dog.
 For families, there’s Section III, a beginner-friendly float trip with a Class IV ending at Bull’s Sluice.
 Going with a tour outfitter such as Southeastern Expeditions will ensure maximum safety and enjoyment of your trek.

 ZIPLINING IN NORTH GEORGIA

 If you want to mix in some non-outdoorsy museums and attractions, head to Downtown Atlanta.
-Surrounding Centennial Olympic Park is the Georgia Aquarium, Children’s Museum of Atlanta, CNN Studios, World of Coca-Cola, SkyView Ferris Wheel, Football Hall of Fame, and The Center for Civil and Human Rights.
+Surrounding Centennial Olympic Park is the Georgia Aquarium, Children’s Museum of Atlanta, World of Coca-Cola, SkyView Ferris Wheel, Football Hall of Fame, and The Center for Civil and Human Rights.